-- Laila Al-Arian.
-Co-author of the Nation article, "The Other War: Military Veterans Speak on the Record about Attacks on Iraqi Civilians."
+- Laila Al-Arianco-author of The Nation article, “The Other War: Military Veterans Speak on the Record About Attacks on Iraqi Civilians.”
 She is a writer with the Nation Institute’s Investigative Fund.

-The Nation investigation marks the first time so many on-the-record named eyewitnesses from within the US military have been assembled in one place to openly corroborate assertions of indiscriminate killings and other atrocities by the US military in Iraq.
+The Nation investigation marks the first time so many on-the-record, named eyewitnesses from within the U.S. military have been assembled in one place to openly corroborate assertions of indiscriminate killings and other atrocities by the U.S. military in Iraq.

-AMY GOODMAN: The cover story is titled "The Other War: Military Veterans Speak on the Record about Attacks on Iraqi Civilians."
-In it, journalists Chris Hedges and Laila Al-Arian write, "The war the vets described is a dark and even depraved enterprise, one that bears a powerful resemblance to other misguided and brutal colonial wars and occupations, from the French occupation of Algeria to the American war on Vietnam and the Israeli occupation of Palestinian territory."
+AMY GOODMAN: The cover story is titled “The Other War: Military Veterans Speak on the Record About Attacks on Iraqi Civilians.”
+In it, journalists Chris Hedges and Laila Al-Arian write, “The war the vets described is a dark and even depraved enterprise, one that bears a powerful resemblance to other misguided and brutal colonial wars and occupations, from the French occupation of Algeria to the American war on Vietnam and the Israeli occupation of Palestinian territory.”

-Today, we spend the hour with Iraq war vets around the country who will tell their stories of war.
+Today, we spend the hour with Iraq War vets around the country who will tell their stories of war.
 Sergeant John Bruhns served in Baghdad and Abu Ghraib for one year, beginning in April 2003.
 Specialist Garett Reppenhagen was a cavalry scout and sniper with the First Infantry Division and was deployed to Baquba for a year in February 2004.
 They both join us from Washington, D.C.
 And here in our firehouse studio we’re joined by Laila Al-Arian, co-author of The Nation article, writer with the Nation Institute’s Investigative Fund.

 Before we go to the soldiers around the country, Laila, talk about the scope of this investigation.
 When did you begin it?

-LAILA AL-ARIAN: We began this instigation in July of 2006, so about a year ago.
-And we conducted interviews over the course of seven months, and we spoke with fifty combat vets about their experiences.
+LAILA AL-ARIAN: We began this investigation in July of 2006, so about a year ago.
+And we conducted interviews over the course of seven months, and we spoke with 50 combat vets about their experiences.
 And we decided because the war is such a vast enterprise, as you mentioned, we decided to really focus on just a few snapshots of the war, the flashpoints of violence.
 So we looked at convoys, which run throughout the country, checkpoints, which are also all over Iraq.
 We also looked at home raids and detentions of Iraqis and also the overall perception of Iraqis, the demonization of them in the military.

 JUAN GONZALEZ: And how were you able to recruit the soldiers who would talk to you and agree to be interviewed on the record?